Preparing Your Child for Spine Surgery

 Our spine surgeons collaborate with neurosurgeons, anesthesiologists, physiatrists and other specially-trained physicians to care for kids and teens with complex neurological spine disorders.

-The way you talk to your child about her upcoming surgery and how you treat her in the days and hours beforehand is important, no matter her age.
+The way you talk to your child about their upcoming surgery and how you treat them in the days and hours beforehand is important, no matter their age.

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on the Children’s Healthcare of Atlanta team are independent providers and are not our employees.